kanrini/hilt/README.md

 ## Module Management

 Hilt is just the engine.
-You need fuel (Bible modules).
+You need Bible modules.
 Use `installmgr`.

 ```bash
 # Init